ukduw/conditional-logic-stock-screener/README.md

 Note that there is no "% Change" condition and that this screener will return a large number of stocks (~100).

 2. The CLSS then uses Yahoo Finance API for market data.
-This data is used to further filter the array with conditional logic, which is a feature not available in the vast majority of screeners.
+This data is used to further filter the array with data-data conditional logic, which is a feature not available in the vast majority of screeners.
 The additional filters include:
     - Intraday Volume > Shares Float
     - Dollar Volume > Market Cap